rohitn911/ChromeExtension/README.md

-# ChromeExtension
+# auto_pause-resume-tab-chrome-extension
-Auto pause youtube while switching tabs
+# automatically resume and pause tab/window when it is focused/unfocused